 Keelung is a prominent port city in Taiwan, situated on the northeast coast, just a 30 minute train ride from Taipei.
 You might think so what, a port city.
-Well, Keelung has some really beautiful sights to offer and you shouldn’t miss them!
+Well, Keelung has some really beautiful sights to see and you shouldn’t miss them during your stay in Taipei!

 Our biggest tip for Keelung would be to hire a taxi driver who will take you to all of these locations.
 It doesn’t take all day and if you negotiate you could get an awesome deal.
 We didn’t hire a taxi, but rather went from stop to stop, some of it walking and some by taxi.
 However, walking took quite a while and really cut down on the time we had to sight see.
 It’s up to you!